Texas Roadhouse Allergens Menu Complete

 Here is the complete & updated allergens menu at Texas Roadhouse.

-Green Circle- Item does NOT contain the allergen
+1) Green Circle Item does NOT contain the allergen

 Common allergens you’ll see – and why they matter